wilmoore/polykata/higher-order-binary-ops/README.md

   - **CON**: No auto-currying, required to learn non-intuitive punctuation-heavy syntax.
 Long history of no good dependency manager until recently so it's quite behind.

 - [Elixir](less-than-100.ex) (💚 - would use in production)
   - **PRO**: Expressive, first-class functions, utilizes the Erlang VM.
-Live code upgrades (development and production), pattern matching, built-in automated testing, excellent unicode support, built-in concurrency primitives, built-in build tool, built-in dependency management, a sane non-global scope polluting module system, automatic distributed processing, first-class function documentation, literal regular expression syntax, non-blocking and multi-core by default.
+Live code upgrades (development and production), pattern matching, built-in automated testing, excellent Unicode support, built-in concurrency primitives, built-in build tool, built-in dependency management, a sane non-global scope polluting module system, automatic distributed processing, first-class function documentation, literal regular expression syntax, non-blocking and multi-core by default.
   - **CON**: No auto-currying, weird closure syntax, not strongly-typed, no breakpoint capable debugger.

 - [JavaScript](less-than-100.js) (💚 - would use in production)
   - **PRO**: Expressive, first-class functions, prototypal language.
 Nice module system (CommonJS/NodeJS) that resembles the Erlang module system.
 Excellent dependency management with npm (npm is good for NodeJS as well as the browser).
 Great testing tools.
-Community is commited to single-purpose modules.
+Community is committed to single-purpose modules.
   - **CON**: Has some annoying gotchas (though not as many outside of browser/DOM API) like automatic type conversion, ASI, and crappy C-isms.
 Scope (i.e. `this`) is a bit awkward for those new to the language.

-  Recommentations:
+  Recommendations:
     - take the time to learn about prototypes and `Function.prototype.{apply,bind,call}` and it all all make sense.
     - use [Babel](https://babeljs.io) to get access to generators, native promises, string interpolation, named/default parameters, and more.